 Take the abuse seriously, and trust your feelings.
 It is not your fault if you are being abused.
 See your partner’s behavior for what it is.
 If you have been physically assaulted, threatened, stalked or subjected to emotional abuse, you have experienced relationship violence.

-Charee Woodard, Vice President of RASA, talks about Healthy vs. Unhealthy Relationships
+Charee Woodard, former Vice President of RASA, talks about Healthy vs. Unhealthy Relationships

 Reach out for Support.

 If you feel threatened by an intimate partner, you can obtain a restraining order.
 The Intervention and Prevention Services advocate can provide you with information about this process.
 Contact the Violence Intervention and Prevention Services advocate by emailing firstname.lastname@example.org or calling 662-915-1059

 Plan for your safety.

 Your personal safety is extremely important.
 Staff from the Domestic Violence Project Inc., Family Crisis Services, and Advocates with the Violence Intervention and Prevention Services area can assist you in planning for your safety whether or not you are ready to leave your relationship.

 Many times you may be injured without realizing it.
 Go to the Student Health Center or your private physician and tell the doctor exactly what happened.
 Your doctor can check to make sure you do not have internal injuries as a result of the violence.
 If you have been sexually assaulted and it is within 96 hours of the incident, go to a local emergency room for the most appropriate care.